 After the accident, I thought I would never look normal again.
 The injuries healed, but the scars couldn’t be concealed with makeup.
 People stared at me, and it bothered me to look the way I did.
 Now, after three revision procedures, I look much better.
 The scars are not completely gone, but I feel much better about the way I look.
 It helped me to put the accident behind me.

 Understanding the Surgery

-Keloid or hypertropic scars are often treated first with injection of medications to reduce size.
-If this is not satisfactory, the scars can be removed surgically, and the incisions closed with fine stitches, often resulting in less prominent scars.
+Keloid or hypertrophic scars are often treated first with injection of medications to reduce size.
+If this is unsatisfactory, the scars can be removed surgically, and the incisions closed with fine stitches, often resulting in less prominent scars.

 Often more than one treatment or a combination of techniques is needed to attain the best results.

 You can expect to feel some discomfort after facial scar-revision surgery.
 Some degree of swelling, bruising, and redness is expected in the early phase of healing.
 It is important for you to follow your surgeon’s after-care recommendations to the letter.
 Though the sutures will be removed within days after the surgery, your skin needs time to heal.
 Surgeons generally insist on decreased activity after surgery and instruct the patient to keep the head elevated when lying down, to use cold compresses to reduce swelling, and to avoid any activity that places undue stress on the area of the incision.
 Depending on the surgery performed and the site of the scar, the facial plastic surgeon will explain the types of activities to avoid.
 No medication should be taken without first consulting the surgeon.
 It is important to remember that scar tissues require a year or more to fully heal and achieve a maximally improved appearance.

 Facial plastic surgery makes it possible to correct facial flaws that can undermine self-confidence.
 Changing how your scar looks can help change how you feel about yourself.